ZhaochengD/Course_Data_Acquisition/index.md

   Figure3.1 Layout of the parking space
 </p>

 Apart from the physical model.
 We also abstracted the physical model into a logical model based on the graph theory.
 We used points representting the entrence of each parking space and the conner.
 Then we used edges represent the route between different nodes.
 Finally, we modeled the parking lot with a network.
-The topology structure of this network is like figure below (left).
-The right figure below shows the logical model overlay on the CAD blueprint.
+The topology structure of this network is like figure3.2 (left).
+The center figure below shows the logical model overlay on the CAD blueprint.
 Once we had this logical model, we could apply many graph algorithms on this parking lot.
 In this project the most important algorithm is Dijkstra algorithm.
-For example, We programed some code to find the nearest parking space and the route to it.
+For example, We programed some code to find the nearest parking space and the route to it which is shown in the right figure.

 <p align="center">
   <img src="./img/concat2.jpeg" width="500">